Dual Diagnosis Treatment Burlington, IA

 Young House Family Services

-Young House Family Services is a dual-diagnosis treatment center in Burlington, Iowa that offers treatment for alcohol or drug addiction and mental health disorders that include personality disorders as well as antisocial personality disorder.
+Young House Family Services is a dual-diagnosis treatment center in Burlington, Iowa that provides treatment services for drug and alcohol addiction and mental health disorders that include personality disorders as well as binge eating.

 Address: 400 South Broadway, Burlington, IA 52601 in Des Moines County